 Move on today.
 Starting with a drive along the waterside of Loch Lomond we head towards the beautiful west coast town of Oban.
-On route make a stop at Inveraray for a visit of its castle and prison.
+On route make a stop at Inveraray to see its castle and prison.
 80 miles

 A free day.
-From our campsite there are views across the straights to Kerrara island and Oban centre is a 2.5 mile coastal cycle or walk away.
+From our campsite there are views across the straits to Kerrera island, which is a walker’s paradise and the Kerrera ferry is just a short walk from our campsite.
+Oban centre is a 2.5 mile coastal cycle or walk away.
 Oban is a picturesque town with many shops, cafes and restaurants to enjoy.

 Continue our journey north today as we travel to the base of Ben Nevis.
 On route stop off in Fort William.
 This evening we have a group dinner in the campsite’s own well-appointed restaurant.
 55 miles

-Today travel west as we leave the Scottish mainland and cross to the Isle of Sky (toll free bridge).
-On route stop off at the Eilean Donan castle (Scotland’s most photographed historic monument).
+Today travel west as we leave the Scottish mainland and cross to the Isle of Skye (toll free bridge).
+On route stop off at Eilean Donan castle (Scotland’s most photographed historic monument).
 110 miles